tomaszczekala/cinema-challange/README.md

 * Movie Catalog and Room Availibilty is not in scope of this challange but some model will be required to fulfill given task
 * Consider concurrency modification.
 How to solve problem when two Jadwiga's add different movies to same time and same room.
+* If you have question to requirements simply just ask us.
+* If during the assignment you will work on real database and UI you will lose precise time, so we encourage you to not do so.

 #### What we care for:
 - Solid domain model